800 General Personnel

 V. Nature of Appointment

-A. Faculty shall be employed pursuant to the types of appointments specified in Policy 202 Faculty Definition, Roles, and Responsibilities, which are incorporated herein by reference.
+A. Faculty shall be employed pursuant to the types of appointments specified in Policy 202 Faculty Definition, Roles, Responsibilities, and Appointment Types, which are incorporated herein by reference.

 B. Personnel other than tenured faculty shall be appointed to serve at the pleasure of the President.

 C. All full-time personnel, including faculty, shall be required to devote a minimum of 37.5 hours per week to MTSU, and shall maintain appropriate office hours as determined by the President.
 The President is authorized to use flexibility, as appropriate, in determining the structure of the workweek for faculty to recognize variations from traditional instructional formats such as is afforded by online instruction, distance education, or other unique methods of instructional delivery.
 Calculation of the 37.5-hour week shall follow such standards as put in place by the President.

 D. Within the requirement of a minimum of 37.5 hours per week, faculty shall be required to carry a full workload, which shall be fifteen (15) workload units (WU) per term or two hundred twenty-five (225) non-credit contact hours, or the equivalent per term.
 All equivalent teaching load activities shall be subject to prior review and approval by the Provost.

 E. In addition to the requirement of Section V.C. above, full-time exempt administrative personnel shall be required to devote sufficient time to complete their assigned duties and responsibilities.
 When administrative personnel are appointed on an academic year basis, such personnel shall be required to devote sufficient time to fully perform the administrative responsibilities for the academic year, including periods preceding or following the academic year.